android-la64/rust/src/tools/miri/CONTRIBUTING.md

 and then you can use it as if it was installed by `rustup`.
 Make sure you use the same toolchain when calling `cargo miri` that you used when installing Miri!
+Usually this means you have to write `cargo +miri miri ...` to select the `miri` toolchain that was installed by `./rustup-toolchain`.

 There's a test for the cargo wrapper in the `test-cargo-miri` directory; run `./run-test.py` in there to execute it.
 Like `./miri test`, this respects the